jackbrand900/task-manager/README.md

 ## 1. Setup & Run Instructions

+You can get the project either by cloning this repo or downloading it as a zip file.
+Once the code is on your machine, navigate to the root directory 'task-manager'.

-From the root directory, run
+To run the app, from the root directory, run

 ```bash
 docker-compose up --build